 4. Barbegazi Winter Action Sports Festival

 Barbegazi, a winter action sports festival, will give you a rush of adrenaline this winter.
-This event happens every year in Montreal and includes a wide range of winter action sports like snowboarding, skiing, and ice climbing, as well as competitions, demonstrations, and workshops for people of all skill levels.
+This event includes a wide range of winter action sports like snowboarding, skiing, and ice climbing, as well as competitions, demonstrations, and workshops for people of all skill levels.

 The festival is a great chance for people who love winter sports to show off their skills and compete against other top athletes.
 It's also a great chance for people who are new to winter sports to learn from experts.
 The festival takes place at the Mont Saint-Bruno Ski Resort, which is a short drive from Montreal.
 You can easily get to the festival by car or by taking public transportation to the Longueuil-Université-de-Sherbrooke metro station and then taking a shuttle bus to the resort.